Los Angeles International Airport

 At this time a year ago, the top five exports were Civilian aircraft, parts; Computer chips; Medical instruments; Semiconductor machinery, parts; and Computers.

-By tonnage the top five exports year-to-date are Peppers, asparagus, squash, etc.; Medical instruments; Cell phones, related equipment; Civilian aircraft, parts; and Prepared foods, beverages.
+By tonnage the top five exports year-to-date are Peppers, asparagus, squash, etc.; Cell phones, related equipment; Medical instruments; Prepared foods, beverages; and Civilian aircraft, parts.

 At this time a year ago, the top five by tonnage were Peppers, asparagus, squash, etc.; Strawberries, blueberries, etc.; Apricots, cherries, peaches, plums; Medical instruments; and Grapes, fresh or dried.